tronnet-gh/ProxmoxAAS-Dashboard/README.md

 After this step, the Client should be available at `PAAS Client Host` on port `80`

 ## Installation - Reverse Proxy
-1. Configure nginx to reverse proxy the default Proxmox web UI, the example below also includes configuration for SSL. **Note the add_header directives, which are required in order to use the proxmox API correctly**:
+1. Configure nginx to reverse proxy the default Proxmox web UI, the example below also includes configuration for SSL.
 ```
 server {
 	listen 80;